srinivassaitangudu/helpers1/docs/work_organization/all.use_github.how_to_guide.md

   - Authors and assignees receive all the emails in any case
   - In general everybody should be subscribed to receiving all the notifications and you can quickly go through them to know what's happening around you
-- Assign an Issue to the right person for re-routing
+- Assign an Issue to the right person
   - There should be a single assignee to a Issue so we know who needs to do the work
+  - Assign to yourself if you are going to work on it
   - Assign Integrators / Team leaders if not sure
 - If you are not sure, leave it unassigned but `@tag` Integrators / team leaders to make sure we can take care of it